Nor-darkstar/AnyaCursors/README.md

 ### Installation

 AnyaCursors is installed by running the following commands in your terminal.
+If you want to install it system wide then then run the following command with "sudo"

 | Method    | Command                                                                                           |
 | :-------- | :------------------------------------------------------------------------------------------------ |